-The Fox Chase Cancer Center (FCCC) transgenic mouse facility serves as the Transgenic Mouse resource for Wistar investigators.
+The Fox Chase Cancer Center (FCCC) Transgenic Mouse Facility (TMF) serves as the transgenic mouse resource for Wistar investigators.
 The aim is to provide access to technology and expertise for generating transgenic and genetically modified mice and to foster new scientific collaborations between researchers from both Institutions.

 Benefits to Wistar researchers include, priority in scheduling, free consultations, and enhanced access to specialized facility services and to the expertise of Dr. Dietmer Kappes, Ph.D., Professor, FCCC Transgenic Mouse Facility Director, and Mr. Xiang (Sean) Hua, M.S., Manager.

 How to Obtain Services